Erwin Mallari

-The artist was born on November 3, 1979, in Malabon Metro Manila.
-He is known as a Watercolor artist in the Philippines.
-Erwin studied at the University of the East College of Fine Arts from 1997 to 2002 in Caloocan.
+Erwin Mallari (born November 3, 1979) is a Filipino artist best known for his watercolor art.
+Born in Malabon, Metro Manila, Erwin studied at the University of the East College of Fine Arts from 1997 to 2002 in Caloocan.

 While pursuing his degree, Erwin decided to work as well, and became a newspaper handler at The Philippine Star in 2000 while schooling as a “free section” student.
 He was a cleanup artist in an animation studio in the city for less than a year.
 Erwin eventually decided to work full-time and was hired as a propsman in Ever Gotesco, a local shopping mall.
 Among his other jobs included being a Minilab operator at Columbia Global Photo Sales Corp.
 (2003-2006), a graphic designer at Destileria Limtuaco (2006), a graphic/product photographer at Chris Sports (2007-2009), a proof reader at Papercon (2009-2011), and a senior graphic operator at Basic Elements Inc. (2011-2014).

 Erwin prefers choosing his own subjects.
 He prefers the freedom of selecting his own composition and own timelines.
 Erwin captures different places in Metro Manila with his camera or goes to locations and paints there.
 He has a personal experience with every piece he creates.
 He likes to paint sceneries of the daily life in the city.

 Career

 In 2011, Erwin decided to pursue a career in painting using oil and water color as his preferred medium.
 In 2012, he decided to concentrate on using watercolor as his main medium when working on his pieces.

-With his talent in photography and watercolor, Erwin is able to easily capture the daily scenes that make Manila such a vibrant city.
+Using photography and watercolor, Erwin captures scenes of daily life in Manila.
 He then translates these images onto paper, creating watercolor images as big as 44in x 83in (3.8 ft x 6.11 ft).